visgl/deck.gl/docs/api-reference/core/project.md

 ## GLSL Functions

-The projection module makes it easy to write vertex shaders that follow deck.gl's projection methods, enabling your layer to accept coordinates in various formats such as `[longitude, latitude, altitude]` or `[metersX, metersY, metersZ]`.
+The projection module enables you to write vertex shaders that support deck.gl's coordinate systems and projection methods.
+Using the projection module ensures that you layer will be able accept position coordinates in the various formats supported by deck.gl, such as `[longitude, latitude, altitude]` or `[metersX, metersY, metersZ]`.
 To support the basic features expected of a deck.gl layer, such as various viewport types and coordinate systems, your own shaders should always use the built-in projection functions.

 The functions converts positions/vectors between 4 coordinate spaces: